Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Surrey Vaisakhi Parade, Festival and Celebrations

 The parade on the Saturday is the main event which attracts hundreds of thousands of people to the streets of Surrey during the Vaisakhi holiday season.
 In addition to the parade, however, most years, there is also a multi-day carnival element with amusement rides.

-During the multi-day Vaisakhi celebrations there is usually a carnival outside the Gurdwara Dashmesh Darbar Temple which is the starting point of the Saturday parade.
+During the multi-day Vaisakhi celebrations the carnival is set up at Gurdwara Dashmesh Darbar Temple, which is also the starting point of the Saturday parade.
 The carnival is run by Shooting Star Amusements and includes rides and a midway.

 Continue reading to learn more about the carnival.